 Americans are drinking more when they drink, but only 20 percent of those with an alcohol use disorder seek treatment.
 For those who’ve had such a diagnosis in the past year, that figure is just under 8 percent.

 A June 2015 study shows that 32 million Americans, nearly one in seven adults, have struggled with a serious alcohol problem in the last year.
 The study discloses that a growing number of Americans have alcohol use disorder (AUD), a relatively new classification which the National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines as “problem drinking that becomes severe.”
+Although manifesting in a different form, alcoholism is really a drug addiction as well.

-Alcohol consumption is the world’s third largest risk factor for disease and disability, is a causal factor in 60 types of diseases and injuries and a component cause in 200 others.
+Alcohol consumption is the world’s third-largest risk factor for disease and disability, is a causal factor in 60 types of diseases and injuries, and a component cause in 200 others.
 Almost 4 percent of all deaths worldwide are attributed to alcohol.
-Alcohol is also associated with many serious social issues, including violence, child neglect and abuse and absenteeism in the workplace.
+Alcohol is also associated with many serious social issues, including violence, child neglect and abuse, and absenteeism in the workplace.

 Binge drinking by women is on the rise